A solvable walking model for a two-legged robot: Motion on non-planar surfaces and inclined planes

 \section{Motion on non-planar surfaces and inclined planes}

 To reach the final support position without touching the floor, the trailing leg is articulated at the knee (figures~\ref{figR-7} and \ref{figR-8}).
-We shall see now that the same model can be applied to consecutive strides on non-planar surfaces, described by continuous and differentiable functions $y= f(x)$, with $x\in \R$, only deviating slightly from the horizontal line.
+The same model can be applied to consecutive strides on non-planar surfaces, described by continuous and differentiable functions $y= f(x)$, with $x\in \R$, deviating slightly from the horizontal line.
 Let

-be a surface roughness parameter.
+be the surface roughness parameter.
 Assume that $d_{sr}$ is less than the minimum distance from the foot of the trailing leg to the ground during the second phase of the movement of the foot of the trailing leg.
 That is,

 Imposing further that $|f'(x)|<\tan \alpha$, for all $x\in \R$, the standing leg can not have another contact with the floor except at the supporting point.
-Thus, the model developed so far can be adapted for movements on non-planar surfaces for an appropriate choice of robot parameters.

 Consider that the movement on a non-planar surface is described by a continuous and differentiable function $y=f(x) \ge 0$, with $|f'(x)|<\tan \alpha$.
 In the transition between strides, the two legs of the robot are supported on a non-planar floor, and the robot has the geometry of an isosceles triangle with angles such that $\beta+2\alpha=\pi$ (figure~\ref{figR-10}).
 Let $(x_0,y_0=f(x_0))$ be the initial coordinates of the foot of the standing leg.
 By a simple calculation, the side of the triangle opposite to the angle $\beta$ has length $\ell_b=\ell\sqrt{2-2\cos\beta}$.
 Then, the initial coordinates of the foot of the trailing leg are